 “Freshman daughter completed 6 credit hours finishing with a 4.0.
 Might be the scariest moments of my life up until now 😂😂” Chris-Caycee C.

 HS4CC and Jennifer have been a huge blessing during our family’s educational journey!
 The information shared has benefited our middle school-aged children and our high schoolers with earning college credit during their Jr. High & High School years, as well as enabling me (mom) to finally complete my BA after 20+ years.
 Utilizing methods gleaned from Jennifer’s books and HS4CC posts has made dual-enrollment a much less scary prospect, and allowed 4 of our older children to have college credits at homeschool high school graduation.
 I am continually thankful for Jennifer’s sharing heart as she walks thousands of families through the world of “Home Schooling for College Credit!”
 I highly recommend taking a look at the information and suggestions she has shared.

-She will graduate with honors ALB in English with dual minors in Government and Management.
+She graduates with honors ALB in English with dual minors in Government and Management.

 Harvard’s degrees are written in Latin, which makes them appear “backwards” in their letters.
 ALB is Harvard’s Bachelor of Liberal Arts degree.